wpfhtl/emacs/README.md

 Introduction
 ============

-I use Emacs as the main tool for most works, including
+I use Emacs as the main tool for most of my work, including
-- simulating shells for running Matlab, Python and Zsh
+- organizing folders and documents;
-- editing all kinds of source codes (e.g., Matlab, C/C++, Latex, Python, HTML, CSS)
+- editing all kinds of source codes (e.g., Matlab, C/C++, Latex, Python, HTML, CSS);
-- connecting server through SSH and running multiple processes via Screen
+- simulating shells for running Matlab, Python and Zsh;
-- managing Git repositories
+- connecting server through SSH and running multiple processes via Screen;
-- organizing folders and files
+- managing Git repositories.

 This page contains my Emacs configuration.